Emergency Medicine

 All occupational toxicology topics in the Core Curriculum are covered in the didactic curriculum.
 However it is important for toxicology fellows to have clinical experience with occupational and environmental toxicology patients in order to gain experience in obtaining a detailed exposure history, understanding the confounding factors which complicate occupational toxicology assessments, understanding the limitation of analytical tests in the occupational setting and gaining familiarity with the economic medico-legal aspects of the field.
 Our fellows gain this experience in several ways.

-Our fellowship is privileged to be affiliated with a private practice Medical Toxicologist, Brent Burton, MD, who sees occupational toxicology cases full-time.
-Once a month, our fellows see patients with this toxicologist in his office.
+Our fellowship is privileged to be affiliated with a private practice Medical Toxicologist, Matt Correia, MD, who sees occupational toxicology cases in a medical toxicology outpatient office setting.
+Approximately once a month, our fellows see patients with Dr. Correia in his office.”

 In addition, though it is not a core part of the fellowship, our fellowship faculty occasionally see occupational and environmental toxicology outpatient consultations at OHSU.
 This is usually reserved for patients with known severe toxicity or unique cases and we see about a 10 patients per year.
 Examples of cases that we have seen include lead toxicity, thallium toxicity, manganese toxicity, solvent neurotoxicity, and snakebite follow-ups.